 Letting go may require repeated efforts to shift your consciousness away from the problem.
 When you’re obsessing about or judging someone, you may need to detach and question some basic assumptions about your ability to control, or even influence, the person’s feelings and behavior.
 You may need to ask for what you need or want or set boundaries.
-Sometimes, worry and anxiety is due to underestimation of your ability to overcome an obstacle or loss.
+Sometimes, worry and anxiety is due to underestimation of your ability to handle an obstacle or loss.
 Worry can be paralyzing and lead to depression and despair.

 Generally, too much feeling or too much thinking can limit your ability to live your life.
 If you’re obsessing, it can be helpful to make contact with sensation, including emotion.
 When you’re overwhelmed with anger or another emotion, using your body – especially when you’re angry – or doing something that requires mental attention, like puzzles or math, can be helpful.
 In both cases, creativity is a wonderful way to uplift you, calm your mind, and soothe your emotions.